DebasishDhal/Thesis_Repository/collocations/readme.md

    - (-30,80) => (-29.96,80.05)
    - (0,75) => (0.02, 75.01)
    - (30,70) => (30.01,70.03)

+**Note**: - 1 degree of latitude or longitude represents approximately 110km of distance on Earth's surface.
+So, (0,75), (0.05, 75.05) might look like these two points are very close to one another, but these two points are 6 km apart frome each other.
+A lot can change within a distance of 6 km of distance.
+So, it's best to compute the distance and not just go with our general instinct.

 For implementation in code, please see line [324,328] (both included) of the code in this [link](https://github.com/DebasishDhal/Thesis_Repository/blob/main/collocations/singlefilecollocation.py#L324).